Propranolol (Inderal)

 This section is general background, not a dosing instruction for any individual.
 The right dose and how it is used are decisions for a prescriber.

-Propranolol comes as tablets and as capsules.
-For performance anxiety, a low dose is taken before the event.
-The prescriber sets the dose and decides how it should be used, based on the situation and how a person responds.
+Propranolol comes as tablets and as capsules, and there are both shorter-acting and longer-acting forms.
+For performance anxiety, a low dose of a shorter-acting form is typically taken before the event.
+The prescriber sets the dose and decides how it should be used, based on the situation, the person's heart rate and blood pressure, and how they respond to a trial.
+Because individual responses vary, a prescriber will often start low.

 Missed doses and interactions

-Interactions are worth checking.
-Other medications that lower blood pressure or heart rate can add to propranolol's effect.
-Caution is also needed alongside asthma medications, since propranolol can work against them.
+Interactions are worth checking carefully.
+Other medications that lower blood pressure or heart rate, including other heart medications and certain calcium channel blockers, can add to propranolol's effect and bring the heart rate or blood pressure too low.
+Caution is needed alongside asthma medications, since propranolol can work against them and reduce how well they open the airways.
+Propranolol can affect blood sugar control and the warning signs of low blood sugar, which matters for people taking diabetes medications.
+Some other drugs change how the body processes propranolol, raising or lowering its levels.
 Give every prescriber and pharmacist a full list of your medications and supplements, including over-the-counter ones, so these combinations can be checked.

 Stopping and tapering